 What is a “Looking Outwards” Assignment?

-A “Looking-Outwards Assignment” is one blog post containing two discoveries.
+A “Looking-Outwards Assignment” is one blog post containing a discovery.

 How to do a Looking Outwards Assignment.